Mat-Carv/T3A2-Miguelittos-Pizza-Frontend/README.md

 ![trello board Screenshot 07 February](docs/Trello/TrelloBoardd070222.png "Trello Board showing progress for 7th of February")

-With the Agile sprint completed during the previosu week focussing primarily on backend work, by this point, identified refactors had been completed, and work had begun on the front end react project.
+With the Agile sprint completed during the previous week focussing primarily on backend work, by this point, identified refactors had been completed, and work had begun on the front end react project.

 ![trello board Screenshot 08 February](docs/Trello/TrelloBoardd080222.png "Trello Board showing progress for 8th of February")